 The forearms are often forgotten about by most weightlifters, but it shouldn’t be.
 Make sure to include a few forearms workouts into your plan.

-As mentioned earlier, you need to spend lots of time working out your triceps to start getting bigger arms.
-Fortunately, I’ve got a great way to start adding serious size and strength to your triceps by doing a close-grip bench press.
+As mentioned earlier, you need to spend lots of time working out your triceps, biceps and forearms to start getting bigger arms.